 Friday, Nov.
 22

-On Nov.
-22, 2014, teenager Tamir Rice was murdered by police.
+Today marks five years since 12-year old Tamir Rice was shot by police in Cleveland, Ohio for carrying a toy gun.
+He died the next day.
 Discuss the anniversary of his death by citing the values of Voice and Community.

 Thursday, Nov.
 28